tilln/jmeter-retrier/README.md

   The JMeter Property `jmeter.retrier.backoffMultiplier` configures the exponent and base of the "Polynomial" and "Exponential" backoff strategies (default: 2).

-- *Jitter Factor*: Amount of random variation to add to the pauses (default: 0, i.e. jitter turned off).
+- *Jitter Factor* (positive decimal): Amount of random variation to add to the pauses (default: 0, i.e. jitter turned off).
   For example, a value of 0.1 will add up to 10% of the *Pause* to the calculated delay.

 - *Respect "Retry-After":* Whether to respect an HTTP response header "Retry-After" before retrying (default: False).